How to get to Barranquilla

 Check out more information about the roundtrip along the north coast of Colombia, with information on Minca and Santa Marta.

-We do not accept direct payments from hotels or destinations for our reviews.
+We do not accept direct payments from hotels or destinations for our reviews and we pay for our own stay.
 Every recommendation is based solely on our own experiences and honest opinions.
 However, some of our links are affiliate links, which means we earn a small commission if you book through them.
 This commission comes at no extra cost to you and helps us maintain our website.

 Jeanette and Shelly